 Scrum has no answer as to how to achieve the principle of sustainable development where XP does.
 Consider these graphs below of two long term projects.
 One delivered with Scrum and the other XP:

 This is a graphic illustration of the sustainable nature that XP will give to your development process over scrum.
-The state toward the end of the graph in scrum is a legacy system.
-In fact XP helps fill in many more agile principle gaps that scrum leaves unanswered.
+The state toward the end of the graph is Scrum as a legacy system.
+In fact, XP helps fill in many more agile principle gaps that scrum leaves unanswered.
 Read on.

 Scrum is not enough